scorpiodiagrams/fdg/wiki/chapter008.md

 The torsion takes two vector fields and produces a vector field.
 The torsion depends on the covariant derivative, which is constructed from the connection.

-We account for this dependency by parameterizing the program by =nabla=.
+We account for this dependency by parameterizing the program by #Code(nabla).

 ```Scheme
 (define ((torsion-vector nabla) u v)